GSA/digitalgov.gov/content/posts/2014-04-18-defining-ideation-in-challenge-competitions.md

   - White House Office of Science and Technology Policy
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-188-Ideation-ChallengeGov-training-photo-4.jpg" alt="A brainstorming exercise drives the framework for ideation competitions." %}There is some confusion about how &#8220;ideation&#8221; fits into challenge and prize competitions.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-188-Ideation-ChallengeGov-training-photo-4.jpg" alt="A brainstorming exercise drives the framework for ideation competitions." %}There is some confusion about how &#8220;ideation&#8221; fits into challenge and prize competitions.

 Often, we hear from agencies that they would like to ask the public for ideas, to survey them on a specific question, or to request proposals in response to a problem.
 And all of these things _could_ be challenge competitions.
 But often they are not because they&#8217;re missing critical elements.